negrinho/deep_architect/README.md

 <!-- comments on the example. -->
-This example is introductory and it is meant to show how to introduce the absolute minimal architecture search capabilities in an existing Keras examples.
+This example is introductory and it is meant to show how to introduce the absolute minimal architecture search capabilities in an existing Keras example.
-In this case, we see that the changes necessary to express a reasonable number of structural transformations to the computational graph is very compact.
+In this case, we see that we can compactly express a reasonable number of structural transformations for the computational graph.
 Our search space essentially says that our network will be composed of a sequential connection of 1, 2, or 4 cells, followed by a final dense module that outputs probabilities over classes.